Reserve a Room

 The exhibit extends over an area of about 35,000 square meters (7.5 Acres) and offers its guests:

-A Visitors Center with a food court, a souvenir shop, a miniature tree (bonsai) nursery and a meeting hall where a movie telling the story of the establishment of the site is screened.
+A Visitors Center including a food court, a souvenir shop, a miniature tree (bonsai) nursery and a meeting hall where a movie telling the story of the establishment of the site is screened.

 Opening Hours: November-March 10:00-18:00